-Merseyrail is a safe network, both for passengers and staff, with British Transport Police statistics revealing that notifiable crimes have more than halved since the start of the concession in 2003.
-Over the last 12 months, the rise in notifiable crime on Merseyrail has been negligible, despite the fact that crime across the UK overall has gone up.
+Merseyrail is a safe network, both for customers and staff, with British Transport Police (BTP) statistics revealing that notifiable crimes have more than halved since the start of the concession in 2003.
+Over the last 12 months, the rise in notifiable crime on Merseyrail has been negligible, even though crime across the UK overall has gone up.

 What our customers say